jonathanconway/conwy/articles/combinatorial-testing/combinatorial-testing.md

 >
 > April, June and November.

-We can express it programatically like this:
+We can express this "thirty days" combination set programmatically, like this:

 ```ts
 const thirtyDays = combinate({